Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We establish a theoretical connection between knowledge distillation and QAT through the Information Bottleneck principle, providing a principled foundation for joint optimization in VLM compression. \item We propose GRACE, a unified framework featuring confidence-gated decoupled knowledge distillation, relational centered kernel alignment for structural visual transfer, and an adaptive IB controller for dynamic regularization. \item We demonstrate that GRACE enables INT4-quantized VLMs to surpass BF16 baselines while achieving significant inference speedup and memory reduction. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=1.2em, itemsep=0.2em, topsep=0.2em] \item We formulate QAT-based VLM compression from an Information Bottleneck perspective, connecting low-bit quantization, capacity allocation, and teacher-guided knowledge preservation. \item We propose GRACE, a unified framework that combines confidence-gated distillation, relational CKA, adaptive IB control, and group-wise learned step-size quantization for efficient VLM compression. \item We show that GRACE enables INT4-quantized VLMs to surpass BF16 baselines while achieving substantial inference speedup and memory reduction. \end{itemize}

+\paragraph{Conflict of Interest Disclosure.} All authors are affiliated with academic institutions (ETH Zurich and University of Bologna) and declare no financial conflicts of interest; the models evaluated in this work (LLaVA-1.5 and Qwen2-VL) are publicly released open-source models.